Professor John-Paul Ghobrial

 History

-- Core subject area: European and Middle Eastern history in the early modern period.
+- Core subject area: Early modern European and World History

 For further details of my research and publications, please see my departmental web page.